 2. Speed Showings and Decisions

 Bryan Yap recently bought a home in an expensive and highly competitive market — Orange County, Calif.
-He found that with the pandemic, each showing lasted only 15 minutes.
-That was one of the biggest hurdles.
+He found that each showing lasted only 15 minutes, one of the biggest hurdles.
 “We’d see three, four, or five homes in one day.
 It’s hard to keep track of what you like and don’t like with each house.
 What I would do differently is take notes immediately after viewing a home.
 If you’re able to prepare beforehand, create a list of wants and requirements in priority order.
 Immediately after seeing each home, rank it based on the list.”

 3. Focusing on the Top of Your Price Range

 “If you’re looking in a micromarket where listings are achieving multiple offers and homes are going above asking price, don’t set your heart on houses at the top of your price range,” Suminski says.
 If $300,000 is your upper limit, look at houses priced at $250,000 or $275,000.
 Otherwise, you’re going to be outbid from the gate every time.”

 That was the process Yap used when he was looking.
 “I would look for homes $25,000 under my max budget.
 I went on Zillow and looked at homes that were sold recently and tried to calculate the average over-listing price those homes were being sold for and factor that into my offer price.”

 4. The Need to Compromise

 Yap’s must-haves were three bedrooms, two baths, and being closer to the city center of Anaheim.
 “I was able to get three beds and two baths, but I did have to compromise on location.
 I also had to compromise on price, which was doable because I could still afford it.
 To compete with all the potential buyers, I knew that we had to either offer an over-list price or remove some contingencies.”